amai0413/infoscience/README.md

-# infoscience

-#what I did in class.
-I listed up some programs/
+#This is a journal for Computer Science.

+#What we did for class.
+We learned how to use Python and Processing.

+#What did you learned during class?
-#what I learned in class I learned how algorythm works./
+I learned how to code a program in Python.